This is the Web edtion of the booklet

 When the photographs were taken, the City had just had a rash of incidents of pieces of masonry falling from tall buildings.
 To rectify this, the City ordered landlords to correct these defects and to protect pedestrians meanwhile by erecting sidewalk scaffolding.

-Born in 1915, Steve Marvin was a resident of New York City all his life, first on Manhattan's East side and subsequently in Brooklyn Heights.
+Born in 1915, Steve Marvin (Princeton, US Navy) was a resident of New York City all his life, first on Manhattan's East side and subsequently in Brooklyn Heights.
 Throughout those years he was an enthusiastic scholar of the city's history and architecture.
 Steve was a radio producer for NBC for many years and was a pioneer producer in the very early years of television.
 In the early 50s he produced "The Voice of Firestone" on TV, and in the 70s he produced for Monmouth Evergreen Records.
-Charles Steven Marvin passed away in 1994 at age 79 shortly after moving away from Brooklyn Heights, where he lived since the 1960s.
+Charles Steven Marvin passed away in 1995 at age 79 shortly after moving away from Brooklyn Heights, where he had lived since the 1960s.
 Video clips featuring Steve are here., or click on his portraait:

 781 - Sherry-Netherland Hotel - Schultze & Weaver, 1927